dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 In short, when the source code in a component changes, only that component needs to be redeployed.
 This is independent deployability.

 If the modules in your system can be deployed independently, then they can be developed independently by different teams.
-That’s independent developability.
+That's independent developability.

 7 Albeit indirectly.